jbellsey/redux-model-utils/README.md

 In addition, you must make the following changes or additions to your code:

-* If you use our async action creator, you must install and set up `redux-thunk`
+* If you use the async action creator, you must install and set up `redux-thunk`
+* If you use the undoable feature, you must install `redux-undo`
 * You must use `combineReducers()` to build your map of reducers, even if you only have one.
   The library expects the stores to be managed separately, one per model, which `combineReducers()` does for you.
 There is a utility method `buildReducerMap()` to make this easy.
-* Immediately after creating your store, call `setStore()`
+* Immediately after creating your store, you must call `setStore()`

 # Context